-But from my relationship with a Brazilian guy to my short time being single in Rio, there are a few things I have learned about dating in Brazil…keep in mind that some of this may be a bit generalized (obviously not everyone is this way).
-It is all based on my own experience and what I have heard from other people.
+From my 5-month relationship with a Brazilian guy to my short time being single in Rio, there are a few things I have learned about dating in Brazil.

 1) Brazilians are a jealous breed.
 And for independent North Americans, can even be considered clingy.

 This is one instance where the independent American culture clashes with the dependent Brazilian culture.

 Anytime that I wanted to go out without him, my boyfriend at the time thought it was very odd – “Why don’t you want me to go out with you?”
 “But you know that guys are going to hit on you, right?”
 “This is not normal in Brazil” etc.

 In the US, it is considered normal and healthy to spend time apart from one’s significant other.
 Americans like to go out with their friends and have “girls nights” – same goes for guys.
 This was a fairly novel concept to my ex – because in Brazil, it’s strange to go out without one’s significant other – the guy knows that his girlfriend will likely get hit on and cannot stand that.
 I have heard that if one goes out without their boyfriend or girlfriend in Brazil, it sends the message to other people that they are single.